igorrrodkin/techwave-nestjs-movie-api/README.md

 After our database instance is ready to use make sure you've configured your .env file

-All required variables and its values can be found in .env.example file
+All required variables and its values can be found in **.env.example** file

-Note: Since you are running PostgreSQL database in docker container locally, there is no threat of leakage of sensitive secrets
+> Note: Since you are running PostgreSQL database in docker container locally, there is no threat of leakage of sensitive secrets.

 ### Apply migrations on your database